 • PSSM1 P1/P1: two variant copies of the GYS1 gene (positive for PSSM1)

-A PSSM1 diagnosis can also be based on evaluation of muscle biopsies in which the veterinarian will look for: [5]
+A PSSM1 diagnosis can also be based on evaluation of muscle biopsies in which the veterinarian takes a sample of one of the large muscle groups and sends it to a lab to be analyzed for: [5][9]

 • Presence of amylase-resistant, periodic acid-Schiff (PAS)-positive, abnormal polysaccharide inclusions